f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 ## Before we start
 We will learn how to set up different environments for computing, but we will assume that you currently have a Python interpreter installed in your computer.

-In case you don't have any interpreter yet, we will learn how to install Python environments, so if you can't test/try a propoped action, go back to there when you learnt how to install one.
+In case you don't have any interpreter yet, we will learn how to install Python environments, so if you can't test/try a proposed action, go back to there when you learnt how to install one.

 ## Content
 ### What is a Data Processing Environment
 We will take the following definition:

-> A Data Processing Environment is a collection of software tools that enable the execution of computer programs for data transformation and maniupulation
+> A Data Processing Environment is a collection of software tools that enable the execution of computer programs for data transformation and manipulation

 We can highlight the following components as essential:
-* Code intepreter or compiler
+* Code interpreter or compiler
 * Set of data processing libraries
 * Text editor

 Optionally we may want to use:
 * Code debugger
-* Integrated Developement Environmanet
+* Integrated Development Environment
 * Source version control tools

 ### Code interpreter
-During all the course, the Python programming language will be the prefered language.
-Mainly we will try to use version 3.6, however it is possible that in some cases, due to dependency contraints we may be using other versions.
+During all the course, the Python programming language will be the preferred language.
+Mainly we will try to use version 3.6, however it is possible that in some cases, due to dependency constraints we may be using other versions.

 We can use the Python interpreter in two flavours:
 * **Run as script:** basically we will provide the script (i.e. path to the script) and its parameters as arguments.
 The results can be shown through the terminal or saved to a disk.
   Some useful options of the python interpreter:
   * `-c`option: you can pass the code as argument
-  * `-i`option: after running the code the intepreter remains interactive with the execution environment active and loaded.
+  * `-i`option: after running the code the interpreter remains interactive with the execution environment active and loaded.
 To quit the interpreter you can write `quit()` or type `Ctrl-D`.

 If you have a python interpreter installed try the following (otherwise just follow the Lab until we see how to install a new one and the come back here):

-> Run the intepreter passing the code as argument
+> Run the interpreter passing the code as argument
 ```
 $ python -c "print('Hello world')"
 ```